Farm holidays with children: special experiences for little explorers

 - 2 bedrooms, balcony, breakfast included.

-- 1 week autumn break (October) in Bavaria
+- One week of autumn break (October) in Bavaria

 - Pony rides, tractor rides, campfire evenings